AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/installation.md

 ## AEM Site Templates {#site-templates}

 AEM Site Templates are packages that contain predefined content and structure for a site.
-Site templates can be customized to mee the needs of specific projects so when AEM administrators create new sites, they can choose from templates that apply to their business cases.
+Site templates can be customized to meet the needs of specific projects so when AEM administrators create new sites, they can choose from templates that apply to their business cases.

 The AEM Reference Demos Add-On includes multiple templates for various testing and demonstration needs.
 Once you have created your program and deployed the pipeline to install the add-on, you can log into AEM and create sites based on many demo templates